qcenturion/arion_agents/docs/architecture.md

 - Data: configuration DB only in POC; production-ready DB is pluggable.

 ## Deployment Targets
-- Local Dev: run FastAPI with Uvicorn, plus Docker Compose for DB and Observability.
+- Local Dev: run FastAPI with Uvicorn and Docker Compose for Postgres.
 - Production: containerized ASGI app on GCP Cloud Run (preferred); Cloud Functions 2nd gen is possible via container entry.
-- 12-factor config via env vars (`DATABASE_URL`, LLM provider keys, OTel).
+- 12-factor config via env vars (`DATABASE_URL`, LLM provider keys, logging levels).

 ## Invocation Model
 - Each invocation is a stateless request that executes the Orchestrator loop until a RESPOND action or policy stop.